-9-210 Reporting Results of Evaluations of Pricing Proposals with Certified Cost or Pricing Data or Data Other Than Certified Cost or Pricing Data \\\

-Once the auditor has completed his/her evaluation of the certified cost or pricing data or data other than certified cost or pricing data related to a proposal (or to the parts of a proposal requested), the report should include a summary and necessary supporting details for a clear understanding of the results.
+9-210 Reporting Results of Evaluations of Pricing Proposals with Certified Cost or Pricing Data or Data Other Than Certified Cost or Pricing Data Once the auditor has completed his/her evaluation of the certified cost or pricing data or data other than certified cost or pricing data related to a proposal (or to the parts of a proposal requested), the report should include a summary and necessary supporting details for a clear understanding of the results.
 Any noted inadequacies/noncompliances in the certified cost or pricing data or data other than certified cost or pricing data usually result in questioned, unsupported or unresolved costs.
 To the extent that fraud, other unlawful activity, or improper practices are found, (see Fig. 4-7-3 for examples of potential indicators), the procedures of 4-702.4 should be followed.

-9-300 Section 3 - General Evaluation Procedures for Cost Estimates \\\
+9-300 Section 3 - General Evaluation Procedures for Cost Estimates 9-301 Introduction a.

-- a.
 This section presents general guidance on evaluation of contractors' estimates including preliminary survey procedures and overall audit policies.
-Guidance related to specific cost areas is included in the remaining sections of this chapter (e.g., material cost is in Section 4 and labor cost is in Section 5). - b.
+Guidance related to specific cost areas is included in the remaining sections of this chapter (e.g., material cost is in Section 4 and labor cost is in Section 5). b.
 This section is also intended to provide a general framework for the discussion on performing contractor estimating system compliance audits included in 5-500.
 9-302 Adequacy of Cost Accounting System for Preparation of Price Proposals a.
 When the contract price is to be negotiated based on certified cost or pricing data, the contractor is required to certify that the data in support of the proposal are accurate, complete, and current (see 9-202b and FAR 15.403-4).
 The contractor's cost accounting system usually is a major data source used in preparing the proposal.
 In evaluating cost accounting system adequacy, the results of prior audits of materials, labor, indirect costs, budgeting function, etc., should assist in determining whether valid, reliable, and current costs are readily available.
 When applicable, the contractor is also required to file a CAS Board Disclosure Statement certifying that the practices are complete and accurate as of the day of submission.
 The contractor is also certifying that the practices used in estimating costs in the proposal are consistent with the cost accounting practices disclosed in the statement.
-In evaluating the cost accounting system, determine that the actual estimating practices comply with CAS and the disclosure statement (see Chapter 8).

-- b.
-To provide data required for cost estimating purposes, the contractor's cost accounting system must contain sufficient refinements to provide, where applicable, cost segregation for - (1) preproduction work and special tooling, - (2) prototypes, static test models, or mock-ups, - (3) production by individual production centers, departments, or operations-as well as by components, lots, batches, runs or time periods, - (4) engineering by major task, - (5) each contract item to be separately priced, - (6) scrap, rework, spoilage, excess material, and obsolete items resulting from engineering changes, - (7) packaging and crating when substantial, and - (8) other nonrecurring or other direct cost items requiring separate treatment. - c.
-Accounting data used in developing estimated costs must be valid and reliable.
-For example, in an accounting system which provides for lot costing, inadequate controls over job lot cutoffs may result in inaccurate lot cost data.
-This type of error could produce inequitable results when lot cost trends are used in developing or evaluating costs for follow-on procurement.
-For this reason, an audit of internal controls is important.
+In evaluating the cost accounting system, determine that the actual estimating practices comply with CAS and the disclosure statement (see Chapter 8). b.
+To provide data required for cost estimating purposes, the contractor's cost accounting system must contain sufficient refinements to provide, where applicable, cost segregation for (1) preproduction work and special tooling, (2) prototypes, static test models, or mock-ups, (3) production by individual production centers, departments, or operations-as well as by components, lots, batches, runs or time periods, (4) engineering by major task, (5) each contract item to be separately priced, (6) scrap, rework, spoilage, excess material, and obsolete items resulting from engineering changes, (7) packaging and crating when substantial, and (8) other nonrecurring or other direct cost items requiring separate treatment.